ajz34/lapack-array2/README.md

 **This is work-in-progress.**

-For BLAS2 and BLAS3 wrapper, also see <https://github.com/ajz34/blas-array2>.
+- **Code Conventions**: For BLAS2 and BLAS3 wrapper, also see <https://github.com/ajz34/blas-array2>.
 Crate `blas-array2` is already applicable to real projects.

-Since number of LAPACK functions is quite a lot, a few LAPACK functions will be implemented in priority.
+- **Implementation Priorities**: Since number of LAPACK functions is quite a lot, a few LAPACK functions will be implemented in different priorities.

 ## Acknowledges